manassaloi/manassaloi.github.io/_posts/2020-11-22-mentorship.markdown

 title:  "[Project Athena] Mentorship"
 ---

-I have spent almost a year working with PMs in my team on their career dev plans.
+I have spent a year working with PMs in my team on their career dev plans.
 I have seen our 1-1s evolve.
 We have done endless gap analysis and discussed growth plans.
 I have also mentored a few other PMs in Gojek.
 Since I have enjoyed the experience so far I have decided to mentor a small group of early PMs.

 **What I am thinking:**
 1. Start with an hour monthly.
 It can be a single 1 hour or 2 half-hour slots every 2 weeks.